stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2017-01-06-king-man-woman-queen-why/index.md

 where $$\vec{v}_i$$ are vectors, typically of 50-300 dimensions.

-At the first glance it may be strange that all words can be compressed to a space of much smaller dimensionality.
-But there are words that can be trivially interchanged (e.g. _John_ to _Peter_) and there is a lot of structure in general.
+At first glance, it may be strange that all words can be compressed to a space of much smaller dimensionality.
+But some words can be trivially interchanged (e.g. _John_ to _Peter_) and there is a lot of structure in general.

 The fact that this compression is lossy may give it an advantage, as it can discover patterns rather than only memorize each pair.
 For example, in recommendation systems for movie ratings, each rating is approximated by a scalar product of two vectors - a movie's content and a user's preference.
 This is used to predict scores for as yet unseen movies, see [Matrix Factorization with TensorFlow - Katherine Bailey](http://katbailey.github.io/post/matrix-factorization-with-tensorflow/).